 Moving abroad is probably the most exciting thing I’ve ever done.
 Even with travel experiences like indoor skydiving in the Netherlands, playing with monkeys in the Dominican or the typical swimming with dolphins excursion in Cuba – full on MOVING to another country is extremely different than just traveling to one.

 Having done this twice in my life (both times to Belgium) – there are some tips that you need to keep in mind…

 Make sure that you’re sure.

-Moving to another country is vastly different then just visiting it, however – I’d suggest at least going to the country you’re planning on moving to several times before you actually move.
-Stay for longer periods of time; getting to know the culture, the rules and the environment.
+Moving to another country is vastly different than just visiting it, however – I’d suggest at least going to the country you’re planning on moving to several times before you actually move.
+Stay for longer periods of time; getting to know the culture, the rules, and the environment.
 You can even use this time to start searching for apartments, jobs, etc.

 Figure out what you need to do.

 Most likely, you will be able to immigrate to your new country with a simple tourist visa to begin, and then once you’re settled you can apply for a longer term visa.
 However, due to country restrictions and legal concerns, there are certain countries that either need NO visa – meaning you can just go live there or aren’t actually possible to immigrate to – meaning you have to choose another place to live.